teaching-data-science/intro2ml/chapters/chapter01-07-basics-optimization.md

 ---
 title: 'Chapter 1.7: Optimization'
 description:
-  ' In this Section we introduce optimization which is necessary to perform the former introduced concept of risk minimization computationally efficient.'
+  ' In this section we introduce optimization which is necessary to perform the former introduced concept of risk minimization computationally efficient.'
 prev: /chapter01-06-basics-riskminimization
 next: /chapter01-08-basics-learnercomponents-hro
 type: subchapter